Lighthouse Parent/Child Class

 Children come and delight in the special attention given to support their unfolding interests, motor development, problem solving skills, social interaction, creativity, speech and language development and unfolding social capacities.

-Parents delight in spending the morning watching their child’s abilities unfold while sharing songs, games and a warm, home cooked snack with your child while also enjoying the company of other adults, exchanging ideas and discovering new tips for parenting and care giving.
+Parents delight in spending the morning watching their child’s abilities unfold while sharing songs, games and cooking a warm, wholesome snack with your child while also enjoying the company of other adults, exchanging ideas and discovering new tips for parenting and care giving.

-Program Schedule is Monday or Friday mornings 9:30am – 12 noon.
+Program Schedule is Mondays and Fridays 9:00am – 11:30am.
 The upcoming sessions are:

 Call 207-686-3140 to enroll.